-The Historic Commission’s purpose is to promote the preservation of Brentwood’s historic sites and heritage.
-This is accomplished by recognizing and preserving the historic sites in Brentwood such as the Cool Springs House in Crockett Park and the Boiling Spring Academy in Primm Park.
-The Commission also provides educational programs, activities and events relating to the heritage of Brentwood.
-Each board member is responsible for one major project a year.
+The Historic Commission’s purpose is to promote the preservation of Brentwood’s historic homes and history.
+This is accomplished by recognizing and preserving the historic sites in Brentwood such as Ravenswood Mansion in Smith Park, the Cool Springs House in Crockett Park and the Boiling Spring Academy in Primm Park.
+The Commission also provides educational programs, activities and events relating to the history of Brentwood.

-The Board meets on the third Friday of each month at 10:00 a.m. in the Brentwood Municipal Center, 5211 Maryland Way.
+The Board meets on the third Friday of each month at 9:30 am on the second floor at Brentwood City Hall located at 5211 Maryland Way.

 |Hollie Cummings||1618 Gordon Petty Drive||615.376.4462|